 What Saban's done since arriving in Tuscaloosa is hard to ignore.
-However, his five seasons leading the LSU Tigers from 2000 to 2004 were, quite simply, the springboard for LSU’s program being the national champion it is in 2019.
+However, his five seasons leading the LSU Tigers from 2000 to 2004 were, quite simply, the springboard for LSU's program being the national champion they were in 2019.

 Before Saban left the Michigan State Spartans and arrived in Baton Rouge, the LSU Tigers posted only three 10-win seasons between 1960 and 1999.
 By the time Saban was done, his teams won 10 games twice, including a 13-1 season and winning the BCS National Championship game in 2003.
 In the three years after his departure for the NFL's Miami Dolphins, Les Miles used Saban's roster to post a 34-6 record, culminating with another BCS title for the LSU football program in 2007.

-Despite Saban absolutely owning his former team in recent years ?
-Alabama won eight-straight games between 2012 and 2018 ? that didn’t end the admiration and legacy he left in Louisiana.
-Now, he’s being given the state’s highest athletic honor and inducted into the Louisiana Sports Hall of Fame.
+Despite Saban absolutely owning his former team in recent years -- Alabama won eight-straight games between 2012 and 2018 -- that didn't end the admiration and legacy he left in Louisiana.
+In 2020, Saban was given the state's highest athletic honor and inducted into the Louisiana Sports Hall of Fame.

 Entering the Louisiana HOF was never really on Saban's radar, but that doesn't mean Louisiana State University completely left his thoughts.
 In fact, Saban admitted that one of his biggest career regrets was leaving the Tigers for the NFL.